ahmedrazagit/friendtestproj/README.md

 4. **Open the CoppeliaSim Scene**
    - Navigate to the project folder and double-click on `map.tt` to open it in CoppeliaSim.
+   - Then click the start button from the menu bar.

 ## Usage